 - The program is non-residential: no room/board is offered.

 COVID-19 Safety Measures for BOLT Residents

-CAC has been moving programming and residency meetings online, so that community building, public engagement, and critical peer feedback remain robust aspects of the program.
+CAC has moved some programming and residency meetings online, so that community building, public engagement, and critical peer feedback remain robust aspects of the program.
 BOLT studios are accessible 24 hours/7 days a week to BOLT Residents who have keys.
 It is the responsibility of the artists-in-residence to clean surfaces upon entering and exiting the studios and to remove trash.
-Six residents can be in the studios at the same time, if they are working in their studio or standing 6 feet apart in the common areas.
-Guests are not permitted to be in the studios at this time.
-Given that everyone’s comfort level is different, BOLT residents must collectively agree on the number of residents who could be in the studios at a given time and a schedule.
+Six residents can be in the studios at the same time, if they are working in their studio or standing socially distanced.
+Given that everyone’s comfort level is different, BOLT residents must collectively agree on the number of guests or residents who could be in the studios at a given time and a schedule.

-CAC will take the following precautions to minimize the spread of COVID-19: in accordance with our building’s regulations, masks covering the nose and mouth must be worn at all times, including but not limited to: CAC’s galleries, studios, offices, and multi-use space; and the building’s corridors, bathrooms, lobby, loading dock and outside the building near the entrances.
-Stand 6-feet apart from one another.
+CAC takes the following precautions to minimize the spread of infection: in accordance with our building’s regulations, masks covering the nose and mouth must be worn at all times, including but not limited to: CAC’s galleries, studios, offices, and multi-use space; and the building’s corridors, bathrooms, lobby, loading dock and outside the building near the entrances.

 - Fever or chills

 - Nausea or vomiting

 CAC will utilize air purifiers in the studios, galleries, and offices to adequately cover the square footage and will regularly replace filters.
 Hand sanitizer pump bottles and masks will be available for use, while supplies last.
 However, it is the responsibility of the visitor to bring a mask and they must use hand sanitizer upon entering the space and submit to a temperature check.
 Surfaces will be disinfected before and after visits to the space.